borconi/WifiLauncherforHUR/README.md

 #### Wi-Fi Suggestions (Android 10 and up)

-We need to grant permissions to add suggested Wi-Fis to autoconnect to HUR Wi-Fi automatically, otherwise you have to connect manually in order to save that network in your phone.
+We need to grant permissions to add suggested Wi-Fis to auto connect to HUR Wi-Fi automatically, otherwise you have to connect manually in order to save that network in your phone.

 #### Notifications Access